qri-io/rfcs/text/0032-access_command.md

 [reference-level-explanation]: #reference-level-explanation

 ### The `Visible` field
 For some time we've modelled `published` as a boolean field outside the dataset itself, stored as a logbook operation.
 We've struggled with this field not capturing the problem of _where_ a dataset's been published.
 Re-conceiving the new `visible` field as a "permission bit" clarifies the intent of this field.
-Published now answers "can the existence of this dataset be broadcasted" for the _entire history_ of a dataset.
+Published now answers "can the existence of this dataset be broadcasted" for the _entire history_ of a dataset. visibility changes are recorded as logbook operations.

 ### Corner cases
 A few extra bullet points to consider while we're implementing this: